 Stories Of Greatness

-Read more: On The Roof
+Read more: The Beard

 There’s no panic quite like discovering that your suitcase has disappeared from beneath the bus you had just traveled on, right before a two-day Yom Tov to another city.
 It wreaks havoc on one’s psyche and causes extreme panic.
 That’s what happened to Shlomo and Meira Weber just a few hours before the onset of Rosh HaShanah in Ramat Beit Shemesh.